 What makes an international luxury hospitality company like Peninsula successful?
 Like other companies, it boasts of high-end facilities and seamless service but what cuts them from the rest?
-How does a hotel earn its 5-star just like Peninsula?
+How does a hotel get its 5-stars just like Peninsula?
 Service.

 Peninsula became the first all-five-star hotel brand in the world this year!
 This means that all ten hotels in different countries now have a prestigious 5-star ranking.
 Their staff is known for going the extra mile to serve their clients and to make sure they have a superb experience–from the bellboy in Manila to the general manager in Paris.
 This might be a challenge for some but any hotel can demonstrate the same dedication and service to clients by paying more respect to how they manage concerns.